david-boles/papier_libere/README.md

 Having toyed around with computer vision in the past and being frustrated with the price and writing experience of existing "smart paper" ecosystems, I decided to develop my own.
 Currently under the working title of Papier Libéré ("paper, freed" in French), it's still very much still in a prototype state, both in terms of features and code quality, but the site and image importing process is functional, __check out the gallery below__!

 # Features
 - Completely open source!
+Libraries (API clients at least) too!
-- All image processing happens locally in a web worker.
+- All image processing happens locally in a web worker to keep the React UI snappy.
 Google's Firebase is currently used for authentication and eventually cloud storage solutions will be supported as destinations for exporting scans.
 - Works great on mobile! (internet is currently required despite caching)
 - New document formats can be quite easily added.
 - Bicubic adaptive white balance adjusts for partial shading of the scan but preserves colors.